DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 <!-- #####MPEG / MPG
 Abbreviation for Motion Picture Expert Group.
 A standard file format for storing movies and high-quality audio files in digital format.
 Video files stored MPEG format can be recognised by the extension .mpg or .mpeg.
 MP3 audio files can be recognised by the Extension .mp3.
 A newer file format is MP4.
 MP4 files that can be recognised by the Extension .mp4.
 See ASF, AVI7 MOV8 RM, which are alternative video file formats.-->

-#####MP4
+#####MP4 / MPEG-4
-Abbreviation for the MPEG-4 file format.
+Subdivision of the MPEG or MPG file format, a standard file format for storing movies and high-quality audio files digitally (the latter in MP3).
 There are two basic types of MP4: MP4 AAC (Advanced Audio Coding) and MP4 AVC (Advanced Video Coding).
 The MP4 AAC file format is used to store audio files in a more manageable size without affecting the quality.
 MP4 AAC's best known use is as the default audio format of Apple's iPhone, iPod and iTunes Media Player.
 The MP4 AVC file format is used to store video files in a more manageable size wihout affecting the quality.
 It is also increasingly being used for storing video on iPods and similar portable devices.

 #####MultiMarkdown